 Dealing with unauthorised encampments

-Upon receiving a report of an encampment within Central Bedfordshire, the council will conduct checks to establish ownership of the land camped on.
+Upon receiving a report of an encampment within Central Bedfordshire, we will conduct checks to establish ownership of the land camped on.

 If the land is privately owned, then the responsibility is that of the land owner, who will be informed of the presence of the encampment where possible.
-The council will give advice as to available options if requested by the land owner.
+We will give advice as to available options if requested by the land owner.

-If an encampment occupies Central Bedfordshire Council land, the council does not have a duty to move the caravans and vehicles, but it has a power to do so under the Criminal Justice & Public Order Act 1994 (CJPOA).
+If an encampment occupies land owned by us, we don't have a duty to move the caravans and vehicles, but we have a power to do so under the Criminal Justice & Public Order Act 1994 (CJPOA).

 We'll make every attempt visit the encampment within one working day to conduct an initial visit process and assessment.

-As a public authority, the council has a duty to conduct Education, Health and Welfare checks of the occupants on the encampment.
+As a public authority, we have a duty to conduct Education, Health and Welfare checks of the occupants on the encampment.

 We have to take account and resolve any relevant issues that become apparent before any decision can be made about eviction.
 This will only be bypassed if the risk to the occupants outweighs their needs, which will be assessed using all available information.

-If there are no issues warranting further attention, the council then has to decide whether to take eviction action or allow the encampment to remain and be tolerated.
+If there are no issues warranting further attention, we have to decide whether to take eviction action or allow the encampment to remain and be tolerated.

-Where possible, the council will make every effort to negotiate a leaving date, as well as making agreements for dealing with domestic waste.
+Where possible, we will make every effort to negotiate a leaving date, as well as making agreements for dealing with domestic waste.
 Domestic waste sacks may be handed out to the occupants.

 We will hand the occupants a ‘Good Conduct’ leaflet, which outlines the code of conduct expected by them, as well as advice on how to access services, such as health and welfare.